ben-from-earth/SpringboardSimpleBlackjack/README.md

 # SpringboardSimpleBlackjack
-using react and react modules to fetch data from Deck of Cards API
+using jsx to fetch data from Deck of Cards API and calculate total of the cards